aakashbhardwaj619/aakashbhardwaj619.github.io/_posts/2020-06-09-GitHub-Actions-Multi-Deployment.md

 The GitHub Actions Workflow YAML file for building and deploying the SPFx solution looks like the one below.
 Here we have added the steps for configuring our environment, running automated tests, bundling our `sppkg` package file and executing the bash deployment script.

-> For getting started using GitHub Actions for SPFx please refer to the article [Create GitHub actions for SPFx solution](https://medium.com/@anoopt/create-github-actions-for-spfx-solution-cc4a810b87db) from Anoop.
+> For getting started using GitHub Actions for SPFx please refer to the article [Create GitHub actions for SPFx solution](https://medium.com/@anoopt/create-github-actions-for-spfx-solution-cc4a810b87db) from [Anoop](https://twitter.com/anooptells).

+{% raw %}
 ```
 name: SPFx CI CD